Data Storage Guide for Java

 query.whereGreaterThan("age", 18);

-You can limit the number of results by setting limit
+You can limit the number of results by setting limit (defaults to 100):

 // Get at most 10 results